Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Conclusions

 \section{Conclusions}

-Our proposed multi-head attention model leverages sentence-level and document-level information to capture the narrative structure of journalism.
-By surpassing the domain dependency constraints of traditional classifiers and generating more robust and precise document-level representations, our model outperforms conventional BERT-based word-level representations in detecting document-level bias.
-Furthermore, the distinctive features observed within the identified clusters validate our model's effectiveness in capturing the rhetorical structures and writing styles prevalent in journalism.
-In the future, we plan to extend our approach to other domains with formalized writing styles, like the legal domain, where identifying lexical and informational biases is crucial.
+Our multi-head attention model leverages sentence-level information to capture the narrative structure.
+Our model outperforms conventional document-level classifiers by mitigating the domain dependency constraints of traditional classifiers and generating more robust and precise document-level representations.
+We validated our model's effectiveness in capturing journalism's rhetorical structures and writing styles.